 - By mail with the proper form and fee

-Arizona is a “fault” or “tort” state, meaning the driver responsible for causing the accident is liable for damages.
-This differs from “no-fault” states where each driver’s insurance covers their own damages regardless of fault.
+Arizona is a “fault” or “tort” state.
+This means the driver who caused the accident is liable for damages.
+This differs from “no-fault” states where each driver’s insurance covers their own damages no matter who’s at fault.

 Arizona law requires all drivers to carry minimum liability insurance of: